idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 6 Getting comfortable.md

 Many actions are accessible via shortcuts as well.
 Some menus give access to additional handy options.
 Take some time to cycle through them.

-By default, help tips are shown on the bottom left when you hover a menu or a UI element.
+By default, help tips are shown at the bottom left when you hover a menu or a UI element.

 To dive deeper info Menus, see the reference document “[Menus and Interface](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/2-Menu-and-Interface)”.

 **Resources > Web**

-Speaking of Menus, being able to query various Web resources from within CafeTran’s interface is a great advantage, since your eyes stay near your source and target segments at all times.
+Speaking of Menus, being able to query various Web resources from within CafeTran’s interface is a great advantage.

 If you wish to use this feature, you’ll want to add and organize web resources relevant for your language combinations and subject matter.
 Here, you will find explanations and [suggestions on adding web resources](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/2-Menu-and-Interface#addedit-resource-window).